 Answer:

 There can be a mapping of equipment to process segments.
-The example shown in Figure D.5 shows sets of equipment A, B, C, and D that correspond to process segments.
+The example shown in Figure E.5 shows sets of equipment A, B, C, and D that correspond to process segments.
 There might be multiple elements of equipment (process cells, production lines, production units) associated with each process segment, or it could correspond to a single piece of equipment.

 In this example, there can be specific rules for each product, or rules for classes of products.
-The product segments for each product would show which process segments are valid.
+The operations segments for each product would show which process segments are valid.
 The capability of each process segment and product combination can be represented in process segment capability objects.
 This information can then be used to fill in the information needed by a scheduling system, such as in a cost/throughput matrix illustrated in the lower right of Figure E.5.
 The costing information, and demand information required to determine the optimal throughput, do not cross the boundary addressed by this standard, but the capacity information does.

 Figure E.5 – Product and process capability relationships